muratk5n/thirdwave/en/README.md

 ---

-Couldn't they cut them in?
-Russia I mean; somehow make them part of the process, so they would have less of an incentive to invade?

----

-Energy will always its customers.
+Energy will always find its customers.

 "Putin scored an own goal by invading Ukraine it will put his Europe energy exports at risk"